Top 25 Most Common Scrap Metals

 To Recap The Scrap…

-While there are many other metals that are scrapped daily, we went through lists that we have had as well as talking with scrappers and looking at so many comments received through social media outlets.
+While many other metals are scrapped daily, we went through lists we have had, talked with scrappers, and looked at so many comments received through social media outlets.

-While most people look at the price of metals as being the most popular, that doesn’t hold true for the amount of weight that is actually scrapped (thus the popularity) at different scrap yards.
+While most people consider the price of metals the most popular, that doesn’t hold for the amount of weight that is actually scrapped (thus the popularity) at different scrap yards.

-We said that the most common metal scrapped is insulated copper wire because there are many varieties.
-A lot of people will argue that the number one metal that is scrapped has to be steel or some type of iron, but we think that the weight of an item doesn’t make it the most common to all scrappers.
-Some scrappers don’t have pickup trucks or trailers, but they do come across so many different types of copper wires.
+We said that the most commonly scrapped metal is insulated copper wire because there are many varieties.
+Many people will argue that the number one metal that is scrapped has to be steel or some iron, but we think that the weight of an item doesn’t make it the most common to all scrappers.
+Some scrappers don’t have pick-up trucks or trailers, but they come across many types of copper wires.

-Tell us what you think and tell us your favorite or most popular scrap metal you rely on selling.
+Let us know what you think and your favorite or most popular scrap metal you rely on selling.

 Scrap ya later!